 Beginning with the Delivery Year that begins on June 1, 2019, the gross CONE values of the table above for the combustion turbine will be adjusted annually based on changes in the Applicable United States Bureau of Labor Statistics ("BLS") Composite Index.
 For the combustion turbine, the Applicable BLS Composite Index for any Delivery Year and CONE Area shall be the most recently published twelve-month change, at the time CONE values are required to be posted for the BRA for such Delivery Year, in a composite of the BLS Quarterly Census of Employment and Wages for Utility System Construction (weighted 20%), the BLS Producer Price Index for Construction Materials and Components (weighted 55%), and the BLS Producer Price Index Turbines and Turbine Generator Sets (weighted 25%).
-The gross CONE values of the table above for the combined cycle will be adjusted annually using an Applicable BLS Composite Index, and 15% for the turbines index.
-The Quarterly Census of Employment and Wages for Utility System Construction for the construction and the state of New Jersey for CONE Area 1, Maryland for CONE Area 2, Ohio for CONE Area 3, and Pennsylvania for CONE Area 4.
+The gross CONE values of the table above for the combined cycle will be adjusted annually using an Applicable BLS Composite Index that is weighted 25% for the wage index, 60% for the construction materials index, and 15% for the turbines index.
+The Quarterly Census of Employment and Wages for Utility System Construction will be based on the state of New Jersey for CONE Area 1, Maryland for CONE Area 2, Ohio for CONE Area 3, and Pennsylvania for CONE Area 4.